dfir-iris/iris-web/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+*Please ensure your feature request is not already on the roadmap or associated with an issue.
+This can be checked [here](https://github.com/orgs/dfir-iris/projects/1/views/4).*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]